Robert-MacWha/Personal-Projects/_Docs/C_C++.md

 # [C / C++ Projects](docs/C_C++.md)
-Note: All C / C++ projects are only available for download.
+All C / C++ projects are only available for download.

 ## C
 - [Flowing Lights](#flowing-lights)